DanEm95/passwordManager/README.md

 6. To retrieve a saved password, enter the website name and click on Search.
 ```

-## Updated v1.1.0 changes
- - Change of logo.
- - Added temporary email functionality: Allows users to generate a temporary email for website signups directly from the app using 10minutemail.net.
- - Improved UI: Includes improved navigation between password management and temporary email features.
- - Bug fixes and performance enhancements: Various updates to ensure a smoother operation and better user experience.

 ## MyMinuteMail usage
 ### Note: To return to MyPass, simply click on the logo
 ```